 Using the Right Materials to Repair Your Older Home

-In order to choose the right materials it’s important to understand how your house was built.
+In order to choose the right materials it is important to understand how your house was built.

-When selecting new materials for like-for-like repairs these should match the original materials as closely as possible.
-They need to match not only in appearance but also in physical properties so that they react the same way over time.
+When selecting new materials for like-for-like repairs, match the original materials as closely as possible.
+They need to match not only in appearance but also in physical properties so that they age in the same way over time.

-If it’s not possible to source identical materials then you should try to use the most similar available.
+If it is not possible to source identical materials then you should try to use the most similar available.
 Failing this you could approach the repair in a different way.

 The use of modern materials can sometimes be a solution if it means ultimately retaining more original historic material.
 For instance, the use of some stainless steel in repairing a historic roof might allow you to keep more of the original timber than a traditional repair.

-There are now a wide variety of suppliers of many different types of material for traditional construction: lime for mortars; hair for plasters; clay roofing tiles; and wattle for infill panels in timber-framed buildings.
-Details can be found in specialist directories such as The Building Conservation Directory.
+There are now a wide variety of suppliers of many different types of material for traditional construction, such as: lime for mortars or clay roofing tiles.
+Details can be found in specialist directories such as the Building Conservation Directory.

-Your local conservation officer may be able to help in sourcing a material that is particular to your area, such as a type of brick that was produced locally, or a particular type of stone (see the Strategic Stone Study Database and our research page on Sourcing Traditional Materials).
-You may also find our advice on Traditional Building Materials useful.
+Your local conservation officer may be able to help in sourcing a material that is particular to your area, such as a type of brick that was produced locally, or a particular type of stone.
+You may also find our technical advice helpful on: